microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/bookingappointment-delete.md

 ## <a name="example"></a>Exemplo
 ### <a name="request"></a>Solicitação
-Este é um exemplo de solicitação.
+Veja a seguir um exemplo de uma solicitação.

 <!-- {
   "blockType": "request"